apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-title | `string` | The title of the API.
+id | `string` | The URL of the API.
+Note this is the URL of the API itself, not the Rapier document that describes it, nor the run-time URL at which an implementation of the API can be found.
+Can be any URL, although the use of URL fragments is popular for obvious reasons.
+The most common value is '#' - maybe we should make this the default. title | `string` | The title of the API.
 Dublin Core title.
 The default is 'untitled' version | `string` | The version of the API.
 The default is 'initial' entities | [Entities](#entities) | The entities of the API.